 Have a safety and wellness plan

-Every workplace should have a wellness program that employees can consult when they are injured or sick.
+Every workplace should have a wellness program that employee can consult when they are injured or sick.
 There should also be a plan for reporting hazardous practices or behavior.
 Keeping it anonymous can ensure that employees are more comfortable reporting it.
 Make sure all new employees are trained in the program and that ongoing training is provided.

-For certain jobs, physicals or medical examinations may be required to ensure that employees can do the job without hurting themselves or others.
+For certain jobs, physicals or medical examinations may be required to ensure that employee can do the job without hurting themselves or others.
 Many accidents are caused by inexperience.
 Make sure that the employee has the proper experience.
 If they can’t perform well, put them through extra training until they are ready for the demands of the job.

 Make sure that employees know that shortcuts are dangerous and will not be tolerated.
 Discipline employees who do not follow the correct protocol and watch employees are doing the right order and schedule.
 Any shortcuts should be addressed promptly and inspected.
 Help employees know that staying ahead of schedule is not as important as avoiding injury and problems to themselves.
 Encourage them to protect themselves while still performing the job well.